 Eighty percent of people suffer from low back pain at some point in their lives.
 Back pain and in particular low back pain is the second most common reason for visits to the doctor's office, outnumbered only by upper-respiratory infections.
 In fact, it is estimated that low back pain affects more than half of the adult population each year and more than 10% of all people experience frequent bouts of lower back pain.

 Until recently, researchers believed that low back pain would heal on its own.
 We have learned, however, that this is not true.
 Recent studies showed that when low back pain is not treated, it may go away temporarily, but will most likely return.
 This is especially true if one of the many joint capsules in and around the spine are compromised.
 So is important to take low back pain seriously and seek professional chiropractic care.
 This is especially true with pain that recurs over and over again.
-Contact Millar Chiropractic . . . we can help!
+Millar Chiropractic Clinics . . . we can help,

 The Causes of Low Back Pain